gekoh/yaGen/README.md

 * `yagen.generator.bypass.implement` when set to `true` yaGen will generate trigger bypass functionality into the trigger sources to be able to disable particular (or all) triggers at runtime (see static helper method `com.github.gekoh.yagen.util.DBHelper.setBypass`)
+* `hibernate.schema_management_tool` must be set to `com.github.gekoh.yagen.hibernate.schema.SchemaManagementToolWrapper`
+  in order for Yagen to do its magic.

 ### System properties